Most of the settings on your iPhone can be changed, and the clock and date are no exception.

 Step 5: Tap the date or the time, then use the scroll wheels to manually enter new values.
 You can tap the General button at the top-left corner of the screen to return to the previous screen when you are finished.

 Note that an incorrect day and time on your iPhone can cause some apps and websites to behave incorrectly.
-If you are having trouble used an app or site that you had previously been able to use without issue, then the manual date and time that you entered could be to blame.
+If you are having trouble using an app or site that you had previously been able to use without issue, then the manual date and time that you entered could be to blame.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.